TritonDataCenter/rfd/rfd/0061/README.md

 - rely on TCP sockets and lean on TCP keep-alive to maintain or use some sort of HTTP
 - how does cn-agent maintain compatability with older CNAPI
 - how does CNAPI maintain compatability with older cn-agent

+#### Legacy Interoperability

+For a period of time it may be the case that we have a CNAPI running the code described in this RFD, but receiving heartbeats from older versions of cn-agent (using the previous heartbeat scheme where it periodically POSTs requests to a CNAPI endpoint).
+Likewise it may also be the case that we have newer cn-agents running which are trying to talk to older versions of CNAPI not yet running the scheme described here.
+In both these cases it is important that the system continue to work, regardless of whether the software is at the most recent version (or not.)